 For centuries, as we continued our accelerated growth, humans believed the earth’s natural resources to be inexhaustible and our fate to be predestined.
 Today we understand that the threat of ecological collapse is self-inflicted, and only we have the power to change the course of history.

-To tackle this challenge at scale we need bold innovators and a diverse range of perspectives – from engineers to artists – thinking of solutions.
+To tackle this challenge at a scale we need bold innovators and a diverse range of perspectives – from engineers to artists – thinking of solutions.
 Within the startup community, we have a term for the changemakers aiming for environmental or social impact – impact entrepreneurs.

 Leveraging space technology for impact

 Exponential and converging technologies are driving down costs and making space more accessible; it is no longer a playground reserved solely for governments.
 Now is the time to leverage space technology for impact.